 We're all unique creatures with different skin tones and face shapes that make us beautiful.
 But it's also these varying undertones that mean some hair shades aren't as flattering as others.
-To ensure your new hair color will make your complexion glow and eyes pop, it's important to know your tone: cool, warm or neutral.
+To ensure your new hair colour will make your complexion glow and eyes pop, it's important to know your tone: cool, warm or neutral.

 Cool skin tones often have veins that appear blue or purple, and generally suit silver more than gold.
-Some of the best cool-toned hair colors to opt for are dark brown, ash brown and platinum blond.
+Some of the best cool-toned hair colours to opt for are dark brown, ash brown and platinum blond.
 On the other end of the spectrum, warm skin tones show greenish veins and look great in gold.
-You can bring out your warm undertones by opting for hair colors such as auburn, chocolate, and caramel blond.
+You can bring out your warm undertones by opting for hair colours such as auburn, chocolate, and caramel blond.

 3. Temporary, semi- or permanent?

 There are good arguments for each hair color option, so it comes down to choosing the right one for your situation:

 - You're looking to try out a new hair color for a vacation or event

 - You enjoy regularly changing your hair color

 - You haven't colored your hair before and are nervous

 Go semi-permanent because:

 - You want to try out a new color for the season